stef/klutshnik/docker/README.md

 This bind mounts the `docker/config` directory to the container and generates KMS public and private keys there.

-The public key and the IP address is echoed to stdout, so the client can be appropriately configured.

-You should launch at least 5 containers from this image.
+You should launch at least 5 KMS containers from this image, every KMS container must have a unique name (`[A-Za-z0-9]+` to avoid trouble).

 ## Client